Xilinx-Wiki-Projects/Versal-Ethernet/VPK120-Ethernet/2023.2/4x25g_mrmac/README.md

 Once the build is complete, the built images can be found in the `Petalinux/images/linux/` directory.
 To package these images for SD boot, run the following from the `PetaLinux` directory:

-`petalinux-package --boot --fsbl images/linux/zynqmp_fsbl.elf --fpga images/linux/*.bit --pmufw images/linux/pmufw.elf --u-boot --force`
+`petalinux-package --boot --plm --psmfw --u-boot --dtb --force`

 Once packaged, the `BOOT.bin`, `boot.scr` and `image.ub` files (in the `Petalinux/images/linux` directory) can be copied to an SD card, and used to boot.